actus-ag/mastra/packages/deployer/README.md

 ### `writePackageJson()`

-Generates or updates the package.json in the .mastra directory.
+Generates or updates the package.json in the .@mastra directory.

 ### `getMastra()`